Position

 How to become a Interventional Pain Physician?

-2. Graduate from medical school.
+2. Attend and complete medical school.

-4. Complete a fellowship in pain management.
+4. Complete a pain medicine fellowship program.

-5. Obtain board certification and a medical license.
+5. Obtain board certification and start practicing.

 How long does it take to become a Interventional Pain Physician?